flocked/FZUIKit/README.md

 Swift AppKit/UIKit extensions and useful Classes & utilities.

-**For a full documentation take a look at the included documentation accessible via Xcode's documentation browser.**
+**For a full documentation take a look at the included documentation located at */Documentation/*.
+Opening the file launches Xcode's documentation browser.

 ## Notable Extensions & Classes